mrryf/bachelor-thesis/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

+## Security
+This project takes security seriously.
+Please see our [Security Policy](SECURITY.md) for details on reporting vulnerabilities and supported versions.

 ## License

 Copyright (c) 2025 mrryf.
 All Rights Reserved.